Spac3y/Tanl/README.md

 - config : config file changes
 - ui/ux : ui / ux changes for cliend end
 - database/db : db updates
-! if necessary use () after every category to specify where the change has been made
+> If necessary use () after every category to specify where the change has been made